Fatigue versus energy. What are the links?

 - Genetic defects in CoQ10 synthesis or utilization

-- Increased needs for CoQ10 due to disease
+- Increased needs for CoQ10 due to illness

 - Mitochondrial diseases